brownt47/ChatGPT_Prompts/README.md

 Here are two cases where I have used ChatGPT to assist with some of the things I do.

 #### One is helping to craft narrative summaries for faculty evaluations.
-Twice a year I evaluate about twenty faculty.
-They turn in portfolios and lists of their activities, which I then have to write up summaries of their efforts across a dozen categories.
-With ChatGPT I can just cut-and-paste statements, lists of organization names, conferences attended, etc. from their portfolio and ChatGPT can then turn all of that input into a brief narrative summary.
+I assess approximately twenty faculty members twice a year by reviewing their portfolios and activity lists.
+Afterwards, I am responsible for summarizing their achievements in twelve different categories.
+Thanks to ChatGPT, I can easily copy and paste statements, organization names, and conference attendance details from their portfolios.
+ChatGPT then transforms this information into a concise narrative summary.

 Here are some examples using the OpenAI playground: [Faculty Evaluations]( https://github.com/brownt47/ChatGPT_Prompts/blob/main/Evals.md)

 #### Another is crafting unique replies to students discussion posts on various assignments.
-My classes have weekly discussion assignments where they are to read an article, watch a video, share their study techniques, and other similar assignments.
-I then reply to every student post so that there is regular and substantive interactions between the instructor and the students.
-ChatGPT helps me having to respond to hundreds of posts each week and making sure each post is unique and relavant to what the students said in their post.
+In my classes, students are given weekly discussion tasks that involve reading articles, watching videos, sharing study techniques, and similar assignments.
+As the instructor, I respond to each student's post to ensure regular and meaningful interactions.
+ChatGPT has been helpful in managing the hundreds of posts I receive each week and ensuring that my responses are unique and relevant to each student's contribution.

 Here are some examples from using API calls: [Student Discussion Replies](https://github.com/brownt47/ChatGPT_Prompts/blob/main/Students.md)